Glossary

 • GDPR refers to appropriate safeguards in a number of contexts, including: - the transfer of personal data to third countries outside the European Union; - the processing of special categories of data; and - the processing of personal data in a law enforcement context.
 This generally refers to the application of the general data protection principles, in particular purpose limitation, data minimisation, limited storage periods, data quality, data protection by design and by default, legal basis for processing, processing of special categories of personal data, measures to ensure data security, and the requirements in respect of onward transfers to bodies not bound by the binding corporate rules.
 This may also refer to the use of encryption or pseudonymization, standard data protection clauses adopted by the European Commission, contractual clauses authorized by a supervisory authority, or certification schemes or codes of conduct authorized by the Commission or a(...)

-• Any natural or legal person located or established in the Union who has received and accepted a written mandate from a provider of an AI System or a General Purpose AI Model to, respectively, perform and carry out on its behalf the obligations and procedures established by this Regulation Source: Article 3(5) of the EU AI Act (EU AI ACT)
+• Any natural or legal person established within the Union who has received a written mandate from a manufacturer to act on his or her behalf in relation to specified tasks Source: Article 3(19) of Cyber Resilience Act (draft 2022) Any natural or legal person located or established in the Union who has received and accepted a written mandate from a provider of an AI System or a General-Purpose AI Model to, respectively, perform and carry out on its behalf the obligations and procedures established by this Regulation Source: Article 3(5) of the EU AI Act #EUAIActDefinitions

 • Data is "available" if it is accessible when needed by the organization or data subject.
 GDPR requires that an organization be able to ensure the availability of personal data and have the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident.
 Lack of availability of the personal data may constitute a personal data breach.